The Pros and Cons of a Pull-Behind Sprayer

 You Enjoy More Flexibility When Placing Equipment

 All these pose a challenge when it comes to placing equipment where you need it to be.
-However, for commercial pest control companies or any weed spraying business, a trailer is larger, more spacious, and more ideal in terms of accessibility, productivity, and even maintenance.
+However, for commercial pest control companies or any weed spraying business that has invested in the best pull-behind sprayers for their operations, a trailer is larger, more spacious, and more ideal in terms of accessibility, productivity, and even maintenance.

 You Save Your Personal Truck from Serious Depreciation

-You have spent money on buying your truck, and you want it to serve you as long as possible while still retaining its value.
-That's why pulling a pull-behind sprayer or trailer can be the best decision to make.
-Driving your truck around with all the equipment mounted permanently on its bed and drilling holes in the truck bed will decrease the vehicle's value from day one.
+You have spent money on buying your truck and want it to serve you as long as possible while retaining its value.
+That's why pulling a tow-behind weed sprayer or trailer can be the best decision.
+Driving your truck around with all the equipment mounted permanently on its bed and drilling holes in the bed will decrease the vehicle's value from day one.

-Not to mention the effect it has on its engine when you're transporting heavy loads like propane tanks and power sprayers.
-A trailer is the best way to pull these heavy items, thus saving your truck from serious depreciation.
+This is in addition to the effect it has on the engine when transporting heavy loads like propane tanks and power sprayers.
+A trailer is the best way to transport these heavy items, thus saving your truck from serious depreciation.

 The Downsides

-While a pull-behind sprayeris a great idea in most instances, there are some downsides that you should know.
+While a tow-behind weed sprayer is a great idea in most instances, there are some downsides that you should know.

 Maneuverability

 This is a major concern for those who have employees driving the trailer.
-Parking, backing up, and turning around in tight spaces are all more difficult with weed spray trailers behind them, which can lead to safety issues.
+Parking, backing up, and turning around in tight spaces are all more difficult, even with the best pull-behind sprayer trailers behind them, which can lead to safety issues.

 Safety

-• This is Important #1 - We recommend that spray equipment be installed on the trailer so that the trailer is slightly tongue heavy.
+- This is Important #1 - We recommend installing spray equipment on the trailer so that the trailer is slightly tongue-heavy.
 This usually means placing the water tank over, then slightly forward, of the axle.

-• This is Important #2 – We recommend you contact your company insurance agent BEFORE purchasing a spray trailer to ensure you don't have any insurance-related issues or surprises.
+- This is Important #2.
+We recommend that you contact your company insurance agent BEFORE purchasing a spray trailer to ensure you don't have any insurance-related issues or surprises.

 Money

-Whether you're a small weed spraying business or one of the biggest commercial pest control companies around, the trailer is an additional cost that you would not have if you put the sprayer in your truck.
-In many cases, however, the trailer cost can be less than the depreciation you would incur on your truck if the power sprayer is installed directly on the truck.
+Whether you're a small weed-spraying business or one of the biggest commercial pest control companies around, the trailer is an additional cost that you would not have if you put the sprayer in your truck.
+In many cases, however, the tow-behind weed sprayer trailer cost can be less than the depreciation you would incur on your truck if the power sprayer is installed directly on the truck.

 Where Do We Store It?